Coremation & Guide Matching

 -

-The Coremation email includes the M1 date and time, a link to view your Core members on Chief.com, links to register for Guide New Core Group office hours, the scheduling survey, and a few reminders including the M1 facilitation materials and Wrap Slides.
+The Coremation email includes the M1 date and time, a link to view your Core members on Chief.com and a few reminders, including the meeting materials, facilitation Guide, and Wrap Slides.

 -